dyrector-io/dyrectorio/agent/pkg/crane/README.md

-# crane
+# dyrector.io platform: crane
+We are working on the source code documentation until, please use the root [README.md](../../README.md) for further information or check our official [documentation](https://docs.dyrector.io/) site.

-Implement the current interface for k8s deployments
+Implement the current interface for Kubernetes deployments.

 ### Swagger